-All persons filling trusted roles shall be selected on the basis of trustworthiness, and integrity, and shall be subject to background investigation.
-Personnel will be appointed to trusted roles (CA trusted roles) on the basis of:
+All persons filling trusted roles will be selected based on trustworthiness, and integrity, and are subject to a background investigation.
+Personnel will be appointed to trusted roles (CA trusted roles) based on:

-- 1. Having successfully completed an appropriate training program; - 2.
+- 1. Having completed an appropriate training program; - 2.
 Having demonstrated the ability to perform their duties; - 3.
 Being trustworthy; - 4.
-Having no other duties that would interfere or conflict with their duties for the trusted role; - 5.
-Having not been previously relieved of duties for reasons of negligence or nonperformance of duties; - 6.
+Having no other duties that would interfere or conflict with their duties for the trusted role: - 5.
+Having not been previously relieved of duties for reasons of negligence or non-performance of duties; - 6.
 Having not been denied a security clearance, or had a security clearance revoked for cause; - 7.
 Having not been convicted of an offense; and - 8.
 Being appointed in writing by an appointing authority.